-All the emotion and decisions surrounding a diagnosis of breast cancer can feel overwhelming.
+All the emotion and decisions surrounding a diagnosis of cancer can feel overwhelming.
 UCHealth provides nurse navigators to help you make your way through an individualized course of treatment and what can feel like a bewildering journey.

 Brandi Welker, RN, ONC

 Brandi Welker, RN, ONC, is the nurse navigator for the Diane O’Connell Thompson Breast Center at University of Colorado Hospital.
 Brandi received her associate degree in nursing in 2008 and is obtaining her bachelor’s in nursing through Arizona State University.
 Brandi started her nursing career as an oncology nurse intern, and since worked as an inpatient medical oncology nurse before spending 5+ years giving chemotherapy.
 After several years in the oncology setting, Brandi received her Oncology Nurse Certification in 2013.
 Brandi has now embraced the role of working with newly diagnosed breast-cancer patients, guiding them through the complex maze of breast-cancer treatment from the initial diagnosis to treatment and survivorship.

 Amber Rae, BSN, RN, CN-BN